JurajLieskovsky/OptimalControl/src/KKT.md

 $$
 	∇f(\bm{x}) + \bm{\mu}^\top ∇\bm{g}(\bm{x}) + \bm{\lambda}^\top ∇\bm{h}(\bm{x}) = \bm{0}
 $$
-(*The linear combination of the constraints' gradients has to be equal the objective function's gradient.
-In the case of a single equality constraint, this means that the constraint needs to be collinear with the contour of the objective function*)
+(*The linear combination of the constraints' gradients has to be equal to the objective function's gradient.*)

 - primal feasibility
 $$